ABOUT ME

 What Makes This Different

-Most architecture content comes from:
+Most architecture content comes from one world only:

 I teach the complete system that connects everything:

-This isn't one right way to design.
+These aren't rules.
+They're frameworks you can adapt, ways of thinking you can test, and process you can make your own.
 It's frameworks you can adapt, steps you can follow, and ways of thinking that reveal what's working and what's not.

 Architecture exists to create human experience.
 When you understand how to design for that - how patterns in Context become Concepts, Concepts drive decisions, decisions create Experience - you stop working blind.